tom-newbold/evolving-qubit-circuits/README.md

-# Evolutionary Algorithms for Generating Quantum Logic Gate Circuits
+# Evolving Quantum Logic Gate Circuits in Qiskit

 This software suite simplifies the process of applying a genetic programming methodology to quantum logic gate circuits.
 Provided alongside the base suite are examples of application to the Toffoli Gate problem and the Quantum Fourier Transform.